 Aside from innovative features, technology has also revolutionized fashion and changed clothing to be far more protective.
 Designers have created a discrete neck garment to replace the bicycle helmet.
-The device inflates during a crash to protect the rider’s head without the use of a helmet.
 A new glove system allows firefighters to communicate with each other via hand gestures and could literally save lives with the wave of a finger.

 New designs can actually harness the wearer’s movements and transform kinetic energy into raw electricity.
 Soledad Martin has prototyped a pair of shoes that can charge a person’s phone while walking or running.